Click image to enlarge

 Washougal River, and across the Columbia the "quick Sand river" is now simply called the Sandy River.
 The "Western Mountains" are the Cascades of Oregon and Washington.

-While Captain Lewis remained at Cottonwood Beach campsite, on April 2-3, 1806, Captain Clark led a party of men back down to Columbia to look for and explore the "Mult-no-mah" River (today's Willamette River), which the Indians had told them existed.
+Between April 2 and 3, 1806, while Captain Lewis remained at the Cottonwood Beach campsite, Captain Clark led a party of men back down to Columbia to look for and explore the "Mult-no-mah" River (today's Willamette River), which the Indians had told them existed.

 Lewis and Clark's previous campsite was downstream at "Jolie Prairie" near Columbia Shores.
 Their campsite of April 6th and 7th, 1806, was in the Shepperds Dell, Oregon area.